Zofran Side Effects

-Some episodes are limited and do not cause symptoms, while some patients suffering from the condition may experience palpitations (cardiac muscle contractions in the chest characterized by hard, fast and/or irregular heartbeats) and lightheadedness.
-Patients with Torsades de Pointes are an increased risk of fainting and suffering from sudden cardiac death.
+Some episodes of torsades de pointes are limited and do not cause symptoms.
+However, patients may experience palpitations — sensations of hard, fast and/or irregular heartbeats — and lightheadedness.
+Patients with torsades de pointes have an increased risk of fainting and suffering from sudden cardiac death.

 - Selective serotonin reuptake inhibitors (SSRIs)

 - Serotonin and norepinephrine reuptake inhibitors (SNRIs)

 - Monoamine oxidase inhibitors (MAOIs)

 The condition is triggered by increased nerve-cell activity, resulting from a buildup of too much serotonin in the body or the brain.

 Normally, the chemical helps to regulate several critical body functions including digestion, blood flow, body temperature and breathing.
 It also assists in the proper functioning of nerve and brain cells, which impacts mood.
 But excessive amounts of serotonin cause an overstimulation of the central nervous system.

 - Irritability, restlessness or anxiety